dndg/PLCIdeOptaOTAExample/README.md

 ## Usage

 Once you have a server that can serve a `.ota` file to the Finder Opta via Ethernet, extract the `.zip` file and open the project in PLC IDE.
-Next, eudit the update path in the sketch:
+Next, edit the update path in the sketch:

 ```cpp